KISS and Root Cause Analysis

 Why do people think that analyzing lots of bad data will yield good results?

-I think it is the misconception about mathematics.
+I think it is a misconception about mathematics.
 A good formula doesn’t provide knowledge from bad data.

 If you don’t really know how to analyze data, you should attend our pre-Summit course: